WHAT KIDS WITH TRAUMA NEED IN SCHOOL:

 Kids with trauma like mine are counting on you, too.

-P.S.
-If you are a teacher or other educator and would like to learn more about compassionate, connected techniques you can implement in your classroom and school, feel free to join our Facebook group Teaching With Connection.
+If you are a TEACHER or other educator and would like to learn more about compassionate, connected techniques you can implement in your classroom and school, join our Facebook group Teaching With Connection.

 If you are the PARENT of an adopted child or a child with Complex Developmental Trauma, enter your information below to keep in touch and receive e-mail updates and join our private parent support group for Facebook, Families in FLIGHT: Family Love Inspiring Growth and Healing Transformation.